pycontribs/ruyaml/README.rst

 =========

 .. should insert NEXT: at the beginning of line for next key (with empty line)

+0.15.74 (2018-10-17):
+  - fix dropping of comment on rt before sequence item that is sequence item (reported by `Thorsten Kampe <https://bitbucket.org/thorstenkampe/>`__)

 0.15.73 (2018-10-16):
   - fix irregular output on pre-comment in sequence within sequence (reported